Homenetmen Aleppo Club

-Al-Yarmouk SC are also known for their basketball teams (men and women).
+Homenetmen Aleppo Club are also known for their basketball teams (men and women).
 As of 2012, 9 types of sports are being practiced by the club.

 History

 With the arrival of the Armenian refugees and survivors of the Armenian genocide, Aleppo became an active cultural and educational centre for the Armenian community of Syria.
 Armenians have founded many cultural, scouting and sport organizations in the city.
 The young generation was mainly interested in football and athletics.
 The Armenian organizations formed their own football teams to compete with each other within the community.

 In 1925, by the efforts of Levon Apkarian, Garabed Hovagimian, Vahan Tamzarian and many others, 6 of the created Armenian football teams; Aghpyur, Ararat, Ardziv, Gaidzag, Nubarian and Dalvorig were unified to form the Homenetmen Aleppo sporting club and football team as a branch of the Homenetmen Armenian worldwide sport and scouting organization.

 The first directing committee of the newly established Homenetmen Aleppo included: